Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Discussion

 One of the advantages of 3DGSMR is that we could potentially apply the cutting-edged advancements of 3DGS into our proposed framework.
 Most recent works on 3DGS have focused on accelerating the optimization process or reducing aliasing artifacts \cite{lu2024scaffold, chen2025dashgaussian, lu2024turbo, hollein20243dgs}, while few have addressed memory efficiency or tackled the overfitting issues inherent in 3DGS \cite{liu2024compgs,park2025dropgaussian,morgenstern2024compact}.
-Zhao et al. introduced parallelized distributed training pipelines for 3DGS, significantly reducing training time and alleviating high GPU memory demands.
+Zhao et al. introduced parallelized distributed training pipelines for 3DGS, significantly reducing training time and alleviating high GPU memory demands of 3DGS in Computer Vision \cite{zhao2024scaling}.
+Additionally, the original voxelizer implementation by Zha\cite{zha2024r} and the primitive model\cite{kerbl20233d} approximates 3DGS ellipsoids as spheres, using the longest semi-axis as the radius when computing Gaussian contributions to tiles.
+Currently, this bias has been solved by several works \cite{hanson2025speedy,wang2024adr,chen2025dashgaussian} to further reduce the GPU memory consumption and training time.
 We plan to investigate these advancements and introduce them into the proposed 3DGSMR framework in the future work.

-In this study, the 3D Gaussian points is mapped to grid points in k-space using Fourier Transform.
-The Gaussian distribution has a unique property where its Fourier transform remains a Gaussian distribution, meaning the frequency domain representation can be directly derived as combinations of Gaussian distributions from the 3DGS in image space.
-This approach is similar to the ``Splatting'' method in the original 3D Gaussian splatting \cite{kerbl20233d}.
+In this study, the 3D Gaussian points are mapped to grid points in k-space using the Fourier Transform.
+Each k-space sample encodes a specific spatial frequency and therefore influences every location in the image volume --- low frequencies govern coarse structure, while high frequencies capture fine detail.
+This global coupling means every frequency-domain grid point affects all Gaussian points in the image domain.
+In contrast, 3DGS for X-ray reconstruction is local along rays: a projection at a given angle updates only the Gaussian points intersected by that ray path.
+Moreover, the Gaussian distribution has a unique property where its Fourier transform remains a Gaussian distribution, meaning the frequency domain representation can be directly derived as combinations of Gaussian distributions from the 3DGS in image space.
+This approach is similar to the ''Splatting'' method in the original 3D Gaussian splatting \cite{kerbl20233d}.
 Consequently, the Fourier transform of a combination of 3DGS samples results in a corresponding combination of 3DGS samples in the frequency domain.
 This principle holds true even with non-uniform sampling, providing a promising strategy to circumvent the computational overhead typically associated with extensive FFT, interpolation, or other non-uniform FFT techniques.
 We plan to investigate this further in the future work.

 The study in this work focused on 3D isotropic MRI reconstruction, and limited in-house data prevented us from implementing and comparing other cutting-edge methods, which requires data for pre-training.
 As a result, we only compared the model with subject-specific methods that do not rely on pre-training or priors.